esheldon/wq/README.md

 ### The Spool Directory

 The job and user data are kept in the spool directory, ~/wqspool by default.
-So if you restart the job from a different account, remember to specify -s/--spool when starting the server.
+So if you restart the server from a different account, remember to specify -s/--spool when starting the server.

     wq serve -s spool_dir desc